 Headset’s data is very reliable, as it comes digitally direct from our partner retailers.
 However, the potential does exist for misreporting in the instance of duplicates, incorrectly classified products, inaccurate entry of products into point-of-sale systems, or even simple human error at the point of purchase.
 Thus, there is a slight margin of error to consider.

 AIP ranges from $15-30 across the four legal states in this report’s dataset, with the lowest AIPs occurring in states that have had more time with legal cannabis markets.
 This makes sense, as prices tend to fall when production ramps up to meet demand.
 The first day of legal cannabis sales in Washington state saw grams of cannabis being sold for as much as $30, which is unheard of now.
-Washington is, in fact, the home of the lowest prices in legal cannabis, with an AIP of $15.33.
+Washington is, in fact, the home of the lowest prices in legal cannabis, with an AIP of $15.33 across the various product categories.

 However, it’s not simply more cannabis being produced for less money that determines AIP.
 Competition plays a major part, both within the legal cannabis industry, and from the black market.
 So does regulation.
-Washington has thousands of distinct cannabis brands, and a “tied house” market system that gives retailers a lot of power to push back on price.
-The result is a ton of affordable cannabis.
+Washington has thousands of distinct cannabis brands, and a “tiered house” market system that gives retailers a lot of power to push back on price.
+The result is a lot of affordable cannabis products.
 Colorado’s system allows for vertical integration, so even though it has seen prices come down over the years, the brand landscape is less hotly contested.
 Prices did go down in Nevada and Colorado, though they stayed flat in Washington, where there’s really no room to drop.
-In California, which just came online this year, AIP has actually gone up by $5, but that can’t last forever.
+IN California, which just came online in 2018, AIP has actually gone up by $5, but that can’t last forever.

 Please fill out this simple form to get access to the full report.
 Headset industry reports provide vital market insights to help you make truly informed decisions.
 Get perspective into the following areas: